 - Health Promotion

 - Young people aged 10 – 30 years

 - People who are Lesbian Gay Bisexual Transgender, Intersex, Queer (10 years and over)

 - Family/friends/significant others

-CDAS offers clients the support of a Registered Nurse working in conjunction with the client’s GP to facilitate a safe, non-invasive detox/withdrawal from substances in the comfort of the client’s home.
-Most In-home detox support will run for 5 consecutive days (Mon-Fri) where the client is visited each day by the CDAS Nurse for clinical observation, counselling and support.
-On completion of the detox, ongoing counselling is available to clients through CDAS to assist in maintaining changes made and preventing the risk of relapse.
+CDAS offers clients the support of a Registered Nurse working in conjunction with the client’s GP to facilitate a safe, non-invasive detox/withdrawal from substances.
+On completion of the detox, ongoing counselling is available to clients to support them to maintain positive change and prevent the risk of relapse.

 Lived Experience/Peer Worker Supports

-CDAS has an Alcohol and Other Drug Lived Experience Worker who understands firsthand how difficult it can be to make change, and who is living proof that recovery is possible!
+CDAS has an Alcohol and Other Drug Lived Experience Worker who understands firsthand how difficult it can be to make change, and who is living proof that recovery is possible.
 A Lesbian, Gay, Bisexual, Transgender, Intersex, Queer (LGBTIQ) Peer Worker is also part of the CDAS team.
-Funded by the Adelaide Primary Health Network, CDAS provides drug and alcohol counselling to members of the LGBTIQ community aged 10 and over, as well as their family or friends.
-Clients can choose to engage directly with the LGBTIQ Peer worker, or any of the other CDAS specialist counselling team.
+Funded by the Adelaide Primary Health Network, CDAS provides drug and alcohol counselling to members of the LGBTIQ community aged 10 and over, as well as their family and friends.
+Clients can choose to engage directly with the LGBTIQ Peer worker, or a member of the other CDAS specialist counselling team.